Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Layers/ArcGISVectorTiledLayerUrl/readme.md

 Vector tile basemaps can be created in ArcGIS Pro and published as offline packages or online services. `ArcGISVectorTiledLayer` has many advantages over traditional raster based basemaps (`ArcGISTiledLayer`), including smooth scaling between different screen DPIs, smaller package sizes, and the ability to rotate symbols and labels dynamically.

-## How to use the sample

-Simply run the app.

 ## How it works

 1. An `ArcGISVectorTiledLayer` is constructed with an ArcGIS Online service URL